boderg/the-bread-shed/README.md

 The following are future features to be implemented into The Bread Shed site:

 - Order Page
-  - An order page would be beneficial so that potential customers can place orders online if they are unable to use a phone for any reason.
-This would also free up the store phone during busy periods enabling orders to be processed quickly and efficiently.
+  - An order page would be beneficial to The Bread Shed site so that potential customers can place orders online if they are unable to use a phone for any reason.
+This would also free up the phone during busy periods enabling orders to be processed quickly and efficiently.
 - Payments Page
-  - A payment page would be beneficial so that customers that are in a hurry can order and pay all in one go and when ready just collect their order and go.
+  - A payment page for The Bread Shed site would be beneficial so that customers that are in a hurry can order and pay all in one go and when ready just collect their order and go.
 - Delivery Options
-  - A delivery feature would also be a great time saver for those that are unable to leave their home or office.
+  - A delivery option on The Bread Shed site would also be a great time saver for those that are unable to leave their home or office.

 ## Tools & Technologies Used